codilime/VoteBot/README.md

 ```
 - After that use `docker-compose up` command to run the containers
 - App should start, but for full functionality you'll have to [set up endpoints in Slack API](#endpoints).

+**Static files**
+With Docker app is served through Nginx, like it would on production server.
+Because of that static files are also
+server by Nginx.
+If static files are out of date or not working correctly try running `python manage.py collectstatic`
+to rebuild `static` directory, and then rebuilding Nginx image while running the stack with `docker-compose up --build`.

 ## Endpoints
 Endpoints to handle user's slash commands: